silx-kit/silx/doc/source/Tutorials/fit.rst

     ('FWHM3', ' = ', 95.000000000000014)
     ('chisq = ', 0.0)

-In addition to gaussians, we could have fitted several other similar type of
+In addition to Gaussians, we could have fitted several other similar types of
-functions: asymetric gaussian functions, lorentzian functions, pseudo-voigt functions or hypermet tailing functions.
+function: asymmetric Gaussian functions, Lorentzian functions, pseudo-voigt functions or hypermet tailing functions.

 The :meth:`loadtheories` method can also be used to load user defined